-Future development of the neighbourhood will respond to the emerging mixed-use character, and provide an appropriate transition between the small scale residential development to the north, and large scale industrial buildings south of McEvoy Street.
+Future development of the neighbourhood will respond to the emerging mixed-use character, and provide an appropriate transition to large scale industrial buildings south of McEvoy Street.

-Key changes in the area include the treatment of Botany Road as it evolves as a public transport corridor, and the transition of the western part of the neighbourhood from industrial uses to harmonious, high-quality mixed-use development.
+Key changes in the area include the transition of the western part of the neighbourhood from industrial uses to harmonious, high-quality mixed-use development.

-- (a) Development must achieve and satisfy the outcomes expressed in the character statement and supporting principles. - (b) Create a new, tree-lined local street by extending Park Road to McEvoy Street to provide a connection to the parkland for future development. - (c) Enhance street tree planting along the north-south streets between Alexandria Park and McEvoy Street to provide green links to the park, and to promote the park to pedestrian on McEvoy Street. - (d) Introduce mainly low to medium scale development, with some increase in height along McEvoy Street and Botany Road. - (e) Introduce buildings that align and address McEvoy Street at the ground level. - (f) Retain the smaller scale residential buildings along Wyndham Street which contribute to the built form character of the area.
+- (a) Development must achieve and satisfy the outcomes expressed in the character statement and supporting principles. - (b) Create a new, tree-lined local street by extending Park Road to McEvoy Street to provide a connection to the parkland for future development. - (c) Enhance street tree planting along the north-south streets between Alexandria Park and McEvoy Street to provide green links to the park, and to promote the park to pedestrian on McEvoy Street. - (d) Introduce mainly low to medium scale development, with some increase in height along McEvoy Street. - (e) Introduce buildings that align and address McEvoy Street at the ground level - (f) Recognise the function of Alexandria Park as a community node that is supported through the provision of future public domain improvements and development that addresses the open space to improve passive surveillance and create an active edge.

-- (g) Strengthen Botany Road as a mixed use strip to activate the street, provide services to the population and workforce, and create a more attractive public domain. - (h) Recognise the function of Alexandria Park as a community node that is supported through the provision of future public domain improvements and development that addresses the open space to improve passive surveillance and create an active edge. - (i) Facilitate the transition of the area from employment-based uses to primarily mixed use and residential.
+(g) Facilitate the transition of the area from employment-based uses to primarily mixed use and residential.
 Commercial and industrial land uses can continue in this neighbourhood provided that the operational impacts of non-residential uses can be appropriately managed for residential amenity.